-UNSTINTING PRAISE FOR WENDY JONES’S
+UNSTINTING PRAISE FOR WENDY JONES’S NEW BOOK

 A native of the South, a descendant of slaves, and the daughter of sharecroppers, Mrs. Jones ventured North, to New York and Harlem, to find her chance.
 The tale of her tenacious advance, transforming what to others might seem to be insurmountable obstacles and burdens, into opportunities to shine—the stuff of alchemy, might in less able hands, seem apocryphal.
 But Wendy Jones, like her role-model-mother, keeps things real.